 |

-interactive reading or math game, or research material for a
+reading or math game, or research material for a science

-science or social studies report.
-Biographical studies can
+or social studies report.
+Biographical studies can also

-with Scholastic Interactive Readers.
-The CDs require the
+Interactive Readers.
+The CDs require the students to

-students to reread their current book and do several lessons
+reread their current book and do several lessons to

 Computer Corner